Welcome aboard the Amtrak Texas Eagle!

 Your daytime seating transforms into a comfortable berth, becoming a cozy bed at night.
 Please note that if you choose a room with an upper bunk, someone must climb up to access it.

 Amtrak provides hanging space for clothing, complete with hangers.
 For your convenience, a coffee and juice station is available, and each room has at least one 120-ground (three-prong) outlet.
-I highly suggest bringing an extension cord with you, preferably with multiple outlets on end.
+I highly suggest bringing an extension cord with you, preferably with multiple outlets on the end.

 All sleeping car passengers have access to a shower.
 If you have reserved a bedroom, the shower is in your private bathroom.
 All other accommodations can use the shower on the lower level.
 Amtrak provides towels, washcloths, and soap, either bar or soft.
 If you need more than that, you may need to pack it.